Skip to content

 Archiv der Stadt Linz

-Production has been uninterrupted here since it opened in 1935, with one brief exception: after the end of the Second World War, the machines started up again after 18 days to produce cigarettes for the civilian population.
+Since its opening in 1935, production here has been continuous, with one brief exception: After the end of World War II, the machines restarted after 18 days to produce cigarettes for the civilian population.

-In 1949, the tobacco monopoly was re-regulated and the Austrian state took over the “Austria Tabakwerke AG, formerly Österreichische Tabakregie” again.
-A consistent rationalization process began: while the number of employees shrank from 887 in 1951 to 284 in 2009, cigarette production increased enormously.
+In 1949, the tobacco monopoly was reorganized, and the Austrian state took over “Austria Tabakwerke AG, formerly Österreichische Tabakregie” once again.
+A consistent rationalization process stated: While the number of employees shrank from 887 in 1951 to 284 in 2009, cigarette production increased enormously.

-In the 1960s, the roll-over process revolutionized the production of filter cigarettes.
+In the 1960s, the top rolling process revolutionized the production of filter cigarettes.
 The round cigarette became the standard and productivity continued to rise.

 In the 1980s, production and packaging machines were combined into units, which further increased efficiency.
 At this time, the company name, which dated back to the National Socialist era, was shortened to “Austria Tabak”.